Turmeric For Joint Health: Does It Work?

 Rheumatoid Arthritis Evidence

-Research on curcumin for rheumatoid arthritis (RA) is smaller but hopeful.
+Research on curcumin for rheumatoid arthritis is smaller but hopeful.
 Studies show curcumin may lower inflammation markers in RA patients.
 But it should add to—not replace—prescribed medications.

 General Inflammation